'Avengers: Infinity War': Everything we know about Marvel's biggest upcoming film

 YES, FINALLY.
 Watch it here.

-Sounds like the trailer is a bit different from the San Diego Comic-Con and the Disney's D23 footage that a lucky few saw over the summer.
+Sounds like the trailer is a bit different from the footage shown at San Diego Comic-Con and Disney's D23 over the summer.

 Plot details: What's going to happen?